-Plenary will also address the 2015 CEOS Chair priorities including: the data applications report, results from the 3rd WCDRR, and results of the GEO Blue Planet Symposium.
+Plenary will also address the 2015 CEOS Chair priorities including: the data applications report, results from the 3rd World Conference on Disaster Risk Reduction (WCDRR), and results of the GEO Blue Planet Symposium.
 In addition, support to CEOS priority activities, GFOI, GEOGLAM, Carbon, and Water.

 Synthesis Session: Report from the Virtual Constellation and Working Groups Day